dCache/dcache-book2/cookbook-net.md

 Multinode setup with firewalls on the nodes.

-**DCACHE internal.**
+**dCache internal.**

--   The CELL-LOCATIONMNGR server runs in the DOMAIN-DCACHE.
+-   The `LocationManager` server runs in the `dCacheDomain`.
 By default it is listening on UDP port `11111`.
-Hence, on the head node port `11111` needs to be opened in the firewall to allow connections to the CELL-LOCATIONMNGR.
+Hence, on the head node port `11111` needs to be opened in the firewall to allow connections to the `LocationManager`.
 Remember to limit this so that only other dCache nodes are allowed access.

 -   On the pool nodes the LAN range ports need to be opened to allow pool to pool communication.
 By default these are ports `33115-33145` (set by the properties `dcache.net.lan.port.min` and `dcache.net.lan.port.max`).

-**DCACHE communication with client.**
+**dCache communication with client.**

 -   The door ports need to be opened to allow the clients to connect to the doors.